oppia/oppia-web-developer-docs/Troubleshooting.md

 make: *** [Makefile:14: docker] Error 1
 ```

-Create a new user called 'docker' and include the current user in the 'docker' group.
+To fix this, create a new user called 'docker' and include the current user in the 'docker' group.
 Execute the following commands to achieve this:
 ```
 sudo groupadd docker
 sudo gpasswd -a $USER docker